jthet/my-coe332-hws/homework06/README.md

 ```

 ### Launch the containerized app and Redis using docker-compose

-Use the command `docker-compose up`:
+After the image is created, use the command `docker-compose up`:

 ```
 $ docker-compose up